 Relocation Cover Letter: Tips from Cover Letter Proofreader

-Are you planning to relocate to a new area or are just open for moving to a new city if the right opportunity arises?
+Are you planning to relocate to a new area or are just open to moving to a new city if the right opportunity arises?
 In this case, you need to take extra care of your application documents to compete with local job-seekers.
-If you are curious about how to reflect the relocation in your covering letter or how to write a CV for relocation – read below.
+If you are curious about how to reflect the relocation in your cover letter or how to write a CV for relocation – read below.

 I need help writing a cover letter!